CLID: Controlled-Length Image Descriptions with Limited Data: Introduction

 We demonstrate the benefits of our approach on the MS-COCO Caption dataset~\cite{chen2015microsoft}, in which the mean caption length is $10.47$ words.
 For long captions, which barely appear in the dataset, our work highly improves the control precision (by up to $27\%$), while maintaining the caption quality, as demonstrated in Figure~\ref{fig:teaser}.
 It even enables generating captions of lengths that do not appear in the dataset at all.
 The short captions contain only the essence of the image, whereas the long captions reveal many more details.

 Our method is general and may be applied also to the task of {\em descriptive paragraph generation} from images~\cite{krause2016paragraphs}, which is a related, yet distinct task.
 While both tasks generate a coherent natural-language image description, the linguistic structure and the amount of details differ.
 Captioning refers to a single descriptive sentence, whereas paragraphs consist of multiple sequential sentences.
 The existing paragraph dataset~\cite{krause2016paragraphs} is small and contains mostly long descriptions.
-Though this paper focuses on captioning, in Section~\ref{sec:results} we show that despite the very small dataset, our method manages to generate length-control results for this task as well.
+In Section~\ref{sec:results} we show that despite the very small dataset, our method manages to generate length-control results for this task as well.

 Hence, our contributions are as follows: \begin{enumerate} \item We introduce a novel approach for length-controllable image captioning.
 It manages to generate long, even out-of-distribution, descriptions. \item Since our approach is general and unified, it can be used for paragraph generation.
 This is the first work to introduce length-control abilities for this task. \item We present a method for generating varying-length diverse-quality captions from scene graphs, without the need of a ground-truth dataset. \item We propose a training procedure that learns both from high-quality data and from low-quality data, such that the essence of the low-quality data is not forgotten. \end{enumerate}